elephantscale/es-training-new/kubernetes/slides/Kubernetes-Deployments.md

 Notes:

-Implemented as a control loop, Horizontal Pod Autoscaler with a period controlled by the controller manager’s `horizontal-pod-autoscaler-sync-period` flag (with a default value of 30 seconds)
+Implemented as a control loop, Horizontal Pod Autoscaler with a period controlled by the controller manager's `horizontal-pod-autoscaler-sync-period` flag (with a default value of 30 seconds)

 ---